arsenij-ust/cbpManager/inst/apphelp/descriptionMutationTab.md

 **Add cBioPortal's mutation annotation data**

 **Add MAF file to mutation data**

-1. Upload a valid mutation annotation format (MAF) file.
+* 1. Upload a valid mutation annotation format (MAF) file.
-2. Check in the preview table appearing on the right of the upload widget if your uploaded data is correct.
+* 2. Check in the preview table appearing on the right of the upload widget if your uploaded data is correct.
-3. If your uploaded data seems to be correct, press the button **Add uploaded data to existing mutation data** to concatenate the maf file with already existing data.
+* 3. If your uploaded data seems to be correct, press the button **Add uploaded data to existing mutation data** to concatenate the MAF file with already existing data.
 Note: Columns with the same column name will be merged together.
 Columns not present in the existing mutation data will be added to it.

 ---